 So What’s the Big Deal?

-Why should the likes of Bob Woodward be exposed as frauds and be treated as habitual defamers?
-It’s because every strand of DNA in this award winning high priest of journalism is made-up of lies and deceit.
-Yet, despite a lifelong career in the creation and distribution of active measures, Woodward continues to be presented to the public by the NYT and WaPo as the guardian of truth and epitome of honest investigative reporting.
+Why should the likes of Bob Woodward be exposed as frauds and be treated with contempt as habitual propogandist for the Deep State?
+It’s because every strand of DNA in this award-winning high priest of journalism is made-up of lies and deceit.
+Yet, despite a lifelong career in the creation and distribution of active measures, Woodward continues to be presented to the public by the NYT and WaPo as the guardian of truth and the epitome of honest investigative reporting.
 In 1973, Woodward and a group of media/political conspirators staged a successful coup and brought down the Nixon administration.
-In 2016, forty three years later there was another coup attempt (that included many of the original actors such as Woodward, Bernstein, and Halper) to bring down the Trump administration.
+In 2016, forty-three years later, there was another coup attempt (that included many of the original actors such as Woodward, Bernstein, and Halper) to bring down the Trump administration.
 How much longer must we tolerate this Kafkaesque cast of characters?
 Will no one rid us of these meddlesome journalists?

 Ode to Bob Woodward